 The court also noted that the Honourable Supreme Court had issued a verdict that transgender people were a vulnerable section of society, whose rights had to be protected.
 The court did not mention anything in relation to Section 377.

 As a matter of legal formality, Dona and Tang appeared once before the police and the case against Tang was winded up.
 The couple is now living together and running their grocery shop as before to earn a livelihood.

 The question that keeps bothering me is when will the rights of queer people be truly respected in our society?

-Read the Manipur High Court order in the matter of Dona and Tang’s personal rights here – Editor.
+Read the order of the Chief Judicial Magistrate (Imphal East) in the matter of Dona and Tang’s personal rights here – Editor.